otto-de/api-guidelines/api-guidelines/rest/resources/collection-resources/rules/must-provide-metadata-for-offset-based-pagination.md

 ---
-type: MUST
 id: R100025
 ---

-# provide metadata for offset-based pagination
+# MUST provide metadata for offset-based pagination

 Metadata is important for clients that build their own links and do not use hypermedia controls.